Simploy Testimonial

 Contractor's Credit Premium Adjustment Program

-Also, in states that offer a Contractor's Credit Premium Adjustment Program (CCPAP) for the construction industry, classification code errors can prevent you from receiving substantial discounts.
+Also, in states that offer a Contractor's Credit Premium Adjustment Program (CCPAP) for construction workers comp, classification code errors can prevent you from receiving substantial discounts.

-Qualification for a CCPAP credit is normally dependent on paying your workers more than your state's average hourly wage.
+Qualification for a CCPAP credit is normally dependent on having at least one of the codes for construction on your policy and paying your workers more than your state's average hourly wage.
 These credits can be substantial as your wages increase above the average.

 Take the example above though, if you were misclassified as 9102 Lawn Maintenance when 0042 Landscape Gardening is the proper work comp code for your operations, you wouldn't have a chance to apply for this credit much less even know it exists.